edgexfoundry/device-rest-go/README.md

 EdgeX device service for REST protocol

-This device service provides easy way for 3'rd party applications, such as Point of Sale, CV Analytics, etc., to push data into EdgeX via the REST protocol.
+This device service supports two-way communication.
+REST server provides easy way for 3'rd party applications, such as Point of Sale, CV Analytics, etc., to push data into EdgeX via the REST protocol.
+REST client allows EdgeX to send GET and PUT request to end device.

-The current implementation is meant for one-way communication into EdgeX via async readings.
-If future use cases determine a need for`commanding`, i.e. two-communication, it can be added then.

 ## Runtime Prerequisite

 - core-data
   - Redis DB
 - core-metadata
+- core-command

 ## Build with NATS Messaging
 Currently, the NATS Messaging capability (NATS MessageBus) is opt-in at build time.